-Available networks or hosts Select the object representing the networks or hosts that will be reached through the VPN tunnel.
+Select the object representing the networks or hosts that will be reached through the VPN tunnel.
 This object makes it possible to automatically set on the workstation the routes needed to reach resources that can be accessed via the VPN.
 Filter rules (in the Filter - NAT module) will be necessary to more granularly allow or prohibit traffic between remote workstations and internal resources.
 You may also need to set static routes for access to the network assigned to VPN clients on corporate network devices located between the SNS firewall and the internal resources provided.
-Network assigned to clients (UDP) Select the object corresponding to the network that will be assigned to VPN clients in UDP and TCP.
-While you can assign a different network, the VPN client will always choose the UDP network first to ensure better performance.
-Network assigned to clients (TCP) Choosing the network or sub-networks: The network mask must not be smaller than /28, The network dedicated to VPN clients must not belong to any existing internal networks, or networks declared by a static route on the firewall.
-Since the interface used for the SSL VPN is protected, the firewall would then detect an IP spoofing attempt and block the corresponding traffic, To avoid routing conflicts, select less commonly used sub-networks (such as 10.60.77.0/24) as many filtered Internet access networks (public Wi-Fi, hotels, etc) or private local networks already use the first few reserved address ranges.
-Maximum number of The number appears automatically, and corresponds to the minimum value between: simultaneous tunnels allowed The maximum number of tunnels allowed on the SNS firewall, The number of sub-networks available for VPN clients.
-This represents 1/4 of the IP addresses, minus 2.
+Select the object corresponding to the network that has been assigned to VPN clients in UDP and TCP.
+The network mask must not be smaller than /28 .
+If you assign two networks, VPN client will always choose the UDP network first to ensure better performance.
+Choosing the network or sub-networks: The assigned network must not belong to any existing internal networks, or networks declared by a static route on the SNS firewall.
+Since the interface used for the SSL VPN is protected, the firewall would then detect an IP spoofing attempt and block the corresponding traffic. • To avoid routing conflicts, select less commonly used sub-networks (such as 10.
+60.77 .0/24) as many filtered Internet access networks (public Wi-Fi, hotels, etc) or private local networks already use the first few reserved address ranges.
+The number appears automatically.
+This number corresponds to the lowest value, either the number of tunnels allowed on the SNS firewall, or the number of sub- networks available for VPN clients.
+The number of sub-networks represents 1/4 of the number of IP addresses minus 2.
 An SSL VPN tunnel takes up 4 IP addresses and the server reserves 2 sub-networks for its own use.